Huynheddie/big-digs-court-rotation/README.md

 ### GitHub Pages (Automatic)

 The application is automatically deployed to GitHub Pages when you push to the `main` branch.
-The deployment is handled by GitHub Actions.
+The deployment is handled by GitHub Actions and uses the `gh-pages` branch for hosting.

 **Live Demo**: https://huynheddie.github.io/big-digs-court-rotation/